Your Estate Plan Does Not Have to Wait

 Many people, however, have been stymied by the stay at home advisory, and inability to meet with a lawyer to discuss estate planning.
 Even those who have been able to work with a lawyer remotely to prepare the documents have had to wait to sign them because the law requires in person witnesses to their signatures.

-On April 23, 2020, the Massachusetts House and Senate finally passed a bill allowing attorneys to witness and notarize documents via video-conference for the duration of the state of emergency.
-As soon as Governor Baker signs it into law, which we hope and expect will happen the week beginning April 27, we can prepare and finalize all of the estate planning documents you may need, without you leaving your home.
+In April 2020, the Massachusetts House and Senate finally passed a bill allowing attorneys to witness and notarize documents via video-conference for the duration of the state of emergency.
+From now until three business days after the end of the current State of Emergency, we can prepare and finalize all of the estate planning documents you may need, without you leaving your home.

 Remote Estate Planning- How Does It Work?